brewdo/brewdo/README.md

 Status
 ----

-brewdo is still in early development and installation code is not yet present.
+brewdo is still in early development and not all installation code is yet present.
 As of right now, it can be used to wrap the `brew` command, but requires unimplemented extra setup (see "What is needed" below).

 How it works
 ----